 Peter H. Kamin has served as a member of our Board since August 2012.
 Previously, Mr. Kamin served as a member of The Tile Shop's board of managers from January 2012 to August 2012.
 Mr. Kamin is the founder of 3K Limited Partnership, an investment fund, and has served as its Managing Partner since January 2012.
 For the eleven years preceding the formation of 3K Limited Partnership, Mr. Kamin was a founding member and Managing Partner of ValueAct Capital.
 ValueAct Capital grew into a leading investment management organization during Mr. Kamin's tenure.
 Prior to founding ValueAct Capital in 2000, Mr. Kamin founded and managed Peak Investment L.P.
 Peak was a limited partnership, organized to make investments in a select number of domestic public and private companies.
 Since May 2012, Mr. Kamin has been a director and member of the governance committee of MAM Software Group, Inc., a publicly-traded provider of business automation and ecommerce solutions for the automotive aftermarket.
-Mr. Kamin is also a director of several privately held companies.
+Mr. Kamin is also a director of several privately-held companies.
 Mr. Kamin previously served as a director of Ambassadors Group, Inc. from May 2012 to September 2015, of Rand Worldwide, Inc. from April 2012 to June 2015, of Adesa, Inc. from April 2007 to December 2011, and of Seitel, Inc. from February 2007 to December 2011, as well as previously serving as a director of several privately held companies.
 Mr. Kamin holds a B.A. in Economics from Tufts University and an M.B.A. from the Harvard University Graduate School of Business.
 Mr. Kamin is a trustee of Tufts University.
-We believe that Mr. Kamin is qualified to serve on our Board due to his significant experience as a director of publicly-traded companies and his substantial experience as an investor.
+We believe that Mr. Kamin is an investor.

 Todd Krasnow has served as a member of our Board since August 2012.
 Previously, Mr. Krasnow served as a member of The Tile Shop's board of managers from January 2012 to August 2012.
-Mr. Krasnow has served as the President of Cobbs Capital, Inc., a private consulting company, since January 2005, and as marketing domain expert with Highland Consumer Fund, a venture capital firm, since June 2007, Previously, Mr. Krasnow was the Chairman of Zoots, Inc., a dry cleaning company, from June 2003 to January 2008, and Chief Executive Officer of Zoots, Inc. from February 1998 to June 2003.
-He served as the Executive Vice President of Sales and Marketing of Staples, Inc. from May 1993 to January 1998 and in other sales and marketing positions for Staples, Inc. from March 1986 to May 1993.
-Since September 2005, Mr. Krasnow has served as a director of Carbonite, Inc., a publicly-traded provider of online backup solutions for consumers and small and medium sized businesses; since December 2005, Mr. Krasnow has served as Chairman of Carbonite's compensation committee; and since September 2009, he has served as a member of Carbonite's audit committee.
-Mr. Krasnow is a member of the advisory boards of C&S Wholesale Grocers, Inc. and of Kids II, a manufacturer of baby and toddler products.
-Since January 2016, Mr. Krasnow has served as a director of Bakkover Group, Ltd., a London, UK-based fresh prepared meals provider, and Ecentria Group, Inc., an Illinois-based internet retailer of outdoor, camping, optical and other gear.
-Mr. Krasnow previously served as a director of Piedmont, Ltd., a Japanese storage company conducting business as Quraz, which was sold in September 2013; as a director of Global Customer Commerce, Inc., an internet retailer of blinds and wall coverings, which was sold in January 2014; and as a director of OnForce, Inc., an online marketplace that enables enterprises to hire information technology services professionals, which was sold in August 2014.
+Mr. Krasnow has served as the president of Cobbs Capital, Inc., a private consulting company, since January 2005, and as marketing domain expert with Highland Consumer Fund, a venture capital firm, since June 2007.
+Previously, Mr. Krasnow was the chairman of Zoots, Inc., a dry cleaning company from June 2003 to January 2008 and chief executive officer of Zoots, Inc. from February 1998 to June 2003.
+He served as the executive vice president of sales and marketing of Staples, Inc. from May 1993 to January 1998 and in other sales and marketing positions for Staples, Inc. from March 1986 to May 1993.
+Mr. Krasnow is a director of Carbonite, a leading cloud back-up and recovery company, and is chairman of Carbonite's compensation committee.
+Mr. Krasnow is also a director of Ecentria, a privately held online marketer of optical, outdoor, and camping gear, and Bakkavor, a UK-based, privately owned, maker of fresh prepared meals.
 Mr. Krasnow holds an M.B.A. from the Harvard University Graduate School of Business and an A.B. in Chemistry from Cornell University.
 We believe that Mr. Krasnow is qualified to serve on our Board due to his operating and management experience and his expertise in sales and marketing.